 Recommended Materials:

 ⇒ Printouts of Lecture and Lab Material

 All content will be available on Blackboard.
 Students can print out Power Point lecture slides, Review handouts, Lab handouts, etc...
-All students have printing credit to use at any of the SPC campuses.
-You can save paper and money by printing multiple slides per page.
+All students have printing credit to use at one of the Technology Centers.